A beautiful coastline, known only to South Africans, where the magnificent traditions of British and Xhosa meet rolling waves and endless beaches.

 I could have spent the whole day chatting and, after all that chatting, I saw the town in a whole new light.
 I now love it more than ever - a big thank you to the museum volunteers!

 Galloping across the golden sand as the sun rises over the ocean; the surf spraying cool upon your face, the sense of freedom, of joy... indescribable.
-For detail contact Three Sisters Horse Trails.
+For details contact Three Sisters Horse Trails.

 Take a couple of days extra to go on safari at Sibuya.
 It might seem expensive but it is a real bargain for an experience you'll tell your grand-children about.
 The wild animals, the unbelievable scenery, the stars at night.
 I can't even begin to tell you how special it all is.
 You'll find out more about the experience here.